Here’s How To Polish a Car Like a Pro

 You could pay someone to polish your car, but because the process is pretty straightforward, you can also do it yourself.
 Either way, it isn’t taxing, as long as you know the basics.
 So hop aboard; The Drive’s awesome info team is here to teach you the ins and outs of polishing a car so you’ll be riding clean in no time.

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

 Car Polishing Basics

-Estimated Time Needed: Approximately one hour, depending on the weather, the size of your vehicle, and how quickly you’re able to polish each section
+Estimated Time Needed: Approximately two hours, depending on the weather, the size of your vehicle, the age of the vehicle, and its color.

 Skill Level: Beginner

 Vehicle System: Exterior

 What Does it Mean to Polish a Car?

 Car polish is a mid liquid abrasive that fills and smooths many exterior imperfections that occur naturally (or not) over time.
 Polish also fixes the issue of oxidation and paint fade, and it’s especially important when dealing with older cars, which often have lacquer paint jobs.

 Polishing a car is pretty easy, but you can really mess up the paint if you’re not careful.
 Here are a few of the pitfalls most commonly associated with car polishing.